 Student retreats and focus days help students deepen their relationships with God, begin to grasp their personal spirituality, and gain lifelong friendships.
-St. Patrick-St. Vincent High School provides one-day and overnight retreats for every grade level.
+St. Patrick-St. Vincent Catholic High School provides one-day and overnight retreats for every grade level.
 Members of the Campus Ministry Core Team plan and lead all retreats in conjunction with alumni, faculty members, our Chaplain, and Campus Ministers.

 - Alpha Retreat Form and medical release 2016

 - Christos Ret form and medical release 2016

 Freshman Focus Days are five one-day retreats of community building activities that gives freshmen the opportunity to get to know one another within their religion classes as school begins and establish their identity as a class.
 They are held in August at the St. Catherine of Siena Parish Life Center in Vallejo.
 The day begins and ends with prayer.
 Parents prepare lunch and snacks.

 Sophomore Focus Days are five one-day retreats that structure discussion and simulation activities around the theme “Do Unto Others as You Would Have Them Do Unto You.”
 The exercises build on religion classes during the year in which students identify the behaviors that they desire from others and those behaviors that cause tension and division among class members.
 The result is that students have a better appreciation for others, focusing upon the things they have in common rather than on what separates them.
 They learn to discard judgmental thoughts as soon as they enter their minds.

 Sophomore Focus Days are held in January at the St. Catherine of Siena Parish Life Center in Vallejo.
 Prayer is woven throughout the day’s activities.